kubernetes/enhancements/keps/sig-storage/20200212-volume-group.md

 ### Goals

 * Provide an API to manage multiple volumes together in a group.
-* Provide an API to support consistency groups for snapshots, ensuring crash consistency across all volumes in the group.
-* Provide an API to take a snapshot of a group of volumes, not ensuring crash consistency.
+* Provide an API to take a snapshot of a group of volumes.
-* Provide a design to facilitate volume placement using the group API (To be determined).
 * The group API should be generic and extensible so that it may be used to support other features in the future.

+### Non Goals

-* A VolumeGroup may potentially be used to support consistency group replication or group replication in the future, but providing design on replication group is not in the scope of this KEP.
+* A VolumeGroup may potentially be used to support group replication in the future, but providing design on replication group is not in the scope of this KEP.
 This can be discussed in the future.
+* Provide a design to facilitate volume placement using the group API (To be determined).

-## Proposal for Consistency Groups and Group Snapshots
+## Proposal for VolumeGroup and VolumeGroupSnapshot

-This proposal introduces new CRDs VolumeGroup, VolumeGroupClass, and VolumeGroupSnapshot.
+This proposal introduces new CRDs VolumeGroup, VolumeGroupContent, VolumeGroupClass, VolumeGroupSnapshot, VolumeGroupSnapshotContent, and VolumeGroupSnapshotClass.

+### Create VolumeGroup

 Create new VolumeGroup can be done in several ways:

+Phase 1:
-1. Create an empty group first, then create a new PVC with the group name which will add a volume to the already created group.
+1. Create an empty group first, then create a new PVC with the group name.
+This will create a new volume and add that volume to the already created group.
+When deleting this volume group, all volumes in the group will be deleted together with the group.
+A CSI driver supporting VOLUME_GROUP controller capability MUST implement this feature.
-2. Create an empty group first, and then add an existing PVC to the group one by one.
+2. Create an empty group first, then add an existing PVC to the group one by one.
+A CSI driver supporting VOLUME_GROUP_ADD_REMOVE_EXISTING_VOLUME MUST implement this feature.

+Phase 2:
-3. Create a new volume group from an existing group snapshot.
+1. Create a new volume group from an existing group snapshot in one step.
+Design details will be added in a future KEP.
-4. Non-goal: Create a new empty group and in the same time create new empty PVCs and add to the new group.
+2. Non-goal: Create a new empty group and in the same time create new empty PVCs and add to the new group.

+### Modify VolumeGroup

 Modify an existing VolumeGroup:
+1. Create a new volume with an existing VolumeGroup name will create a new volume and add it to the group.
+Option 1 of creating VolumeGroup above falls into this case.
+As mentioned earlier, a CSI driver supporting VOLUME_GROUP MUST implement this feature.
-Add new volume or remove existing volume from an existing VolumeGroup.
-Option 2 for create VolumeGroup above falls into this case.
+2. Add an existing volume to an existing VolumeGroup or remove a volume from a VolumeGroup.
+Option 2 of creating VolumeGroup above falls into this case.
+As mentioned earlier, a CSI driver supporting VOLUME_GROUP_ADD_REMOVE_EXISTING_VOLUME MUST implement this feature.

 ### Create and Modify VolumeGroup